 The Species Forum was structured around 4 themes: Knowledge and Research; Continuing Challenges; Celebrating Success; and The Way Forward, and aimed to meet the following objectives:

-- Identification of known threatened species and their conservation needs
+• Identify known threatened species and their conservation needs

-- Identification of major threats acting on such species
+• Identify major threats acting on such species

-- Prioritization of species for future research and conservation action
+• Move towards a process for prioritizing species for future research and conservation action

 • Ensure that threatened and priority species, as well as measures to protect them, are included in NBSAPs and other regional plans

 Over the three day Species Forum, more than 70 participants shared a diverse range of information on Pacific Island species including data gaps, results of implementation on the ground, lessons learned and the way forward in determining the status of species, their conservation needs and how regional policies can protect them.
 Species issues were raised beyond the scientific community and gained the attention of politicians, media and the general public on the importance of species to ecosystems.

 A set of recommendations for governments and organizations working on species conservation in the Pacific were made by participants of the Species Forum.
 It is anticipated that these will contribute to national and regional planning, as well as understanding of the Convention on Biological Diversity Aichi Targets.
 In particular, the recommendations can be used to assist governments in achieving Target 12: By 2020 the extinction of known threatened species has been prevented and their conservation status, particularly of those most in decline, has been improved and sustained.